 Rhetoric and composition, rhetoric of academic disciplines, history of rhetoric and literary instruction, Classical rhetoric, composition studies research methodologies, writing processes

 Laura Wilder joined the faculty of the English Department in 2005.
-Before coming to the University at Albany, she served for two years as the director of a first-year writing and argument course at Yale University.
 Her book, Rhetorical Strategies and Genre Conventions in Literary Studies: Teaching and Writing in the Disciplines, contributes to rhetoric and composition scholarship, specifically its “Writing across the Curriculum” (WAC) and “Writing in the Disciplines” (WID) strands, by examining the rhetorical and pedagogical practices of literary scholars.
 In this book Wilder contends that, though their work has greatly transformed over the past century, is fissured by diverse theoretical approaches, and eschews rigid rhetorical conventions, literary scholars, like other disciplinary specialists, tacitly share a distinct set of rhetorical strategies for effective argumentation which support the production of new knowledge.
-This project also explores the often unacknowledged role of these argumentative conventions in the undergraduate literature classroom.
+This project explores the often unacknowledged role of these argumentative conventions in the undergraduate literature classroom.
 Wilder argues that making these conventions explicit can benefit students and the discipline, which needs the new insights diverse students bring.
 To develop these claims Wilder applies a combination of rhetorical analysis and ethnographic and experimental methodologies.
 This commitment to methodological pluralism enables her to explore the complex social pressures of history and hierarchy on the production of scholarly discourse.
 In 2014, Rhetorical Strategies and Genre Conventions in Literary Studies: Teaching and Writing in the Disciplines received the Research Impact Award from the Conference on College Composition and Communication.
 This award honors an empirical research publication in the previous two years that most advances the mission of the organization or the needs of the profession.

 "'The Rhetoric of Literary Criticism' Revisited: Mistaken Critics, Complex Contexts, and Social Justice."
 Written Communication 22.1 (2005): 76-119.